CellProfiling/cam_acq/README.md

 A condition can be used to check the current sample state and only execute the action if some criteria is met.
-Say eg we want to make sure that a well has four channels and that the green channel gain is set to 800.
+Say eg we want to make sure that channel 3 of well 1:1 of plate 1 is green and that gain is set to 800.

 ```yaml